Teaching

 Teaching Philosophy

 Interaction with students outside the classroom is integral to the learning process.
 I have no set office hours, rather I encourage students to visit when they have an opportunity and discuss issues relevant to the course and their undergraduate or graduate career.
-I encourage students to contact me by Email, particularly students that are employed full time or may travel extensively.
-I do not want students to feel I am unapproachable, creating an atmosphere in which students may feel I am not interested in their concerns and success.
+I encourage students to contact me by Email, particularly students that are employed full-time or may travel extensively.
+I do not want students to feel I am unapproachable, creating an atmosphere in which students may believe I am not interested in their concerns and success.

 Teaching Responsibilities